First World War Women

 I have taught women’s war poetry in both academic and non-academic settings and speak widely at history conferences (both national and international).
 I give talks to a variety of audiences ranging from First World War devotees of organisations such as the Western Front Association as well as to Rotarians, Women’s Institutes and U3A.
 My work at the University of Essex, includes supporting Humanities students with their academic writing.

-As well as writing articles about women during the First Word War, I'm working closely with military publishers Pen and Sword for their social history imprint.
+As well as writing articles about women during the First World War, I'm working closely with military publishers Pen and Sword for their social history imprint.
 “We Also Served: The Forgotten Women of the First Word War” explores women’s uniformed and un-uniformed lives between 1914 and 1918.
 This was published in November 2014.

 Subsequently, Pen & Sword published "Nursing Through Shot & Shell" in June 2015, a unique diary of a professional nurse I have been priviledged to edit and contextualise.

 “Tumult and the Tears” discovers the story of women's poetry of the First World War - who wrote it, why they wrote it and for whom.
-I was delighted to launch this book, courtesy of HE Guy Trouveroy, at the Belgian embassy's Residence in June 2016.
+I was delighted to launch this book, courtesy of HE Guy Trouveroy, at the Belgian Ambassador's Residence in June 2016.

 As of 2017, I'm working "Singer, Siren, Spy!" - a compelling story about a rather 'naughty girl', an Italian national, resident in Switzerland, who spied for Germany in Marseille.
 Then I have in mind to put pen to paper on “The Children’s War 1914-1919” which will explore British and Allied children’s wartime lives.